edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 toc: true
 ---

-This blog post will walk you through the [Bring your own IP addresses (BYOIP) for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html), using a real-life example.
+This blog post will walk you through the [Bring your own IP addresses (BYOIP) for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html) feature, using a real-life example.
 With BYOIP you can bring part or all of your publicly routable IPv4 or IPv6 address ranges to your AWS account.
 While you continue to own the address range, AWS advertises it on the internet for you under the Amazon [Autonomous System Numbers (ASNs)](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)).
 Within your AWS account, these BYOIP address ranges appear as an [address pool](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html).

-While [other blog posts on AWS BYOIP](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-bring-your-own-ip-byoip-for-amazon-vpc/) exist, they are usually completely theoretical and thereby hard to follow.
-In this blog post instead I will use real IPv6 address space, allowing you to validate the various steps through various publicly available databases and systems.
+While [other blog posts on AWS BYOIP](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-bring-your-own-ip-byoip-for-amazon-vpc/) exist, they are usually completely theoretical, using Documentation IP ranges and thereby hard to follow.
+In this blog post I will use real IPv6 address space instead, allowing you to validate most of the steps through various publicly available databases and systems yourself.

 # Benefits